microsoft/movie-db-java-on-azure/function-app/README.md

 ## Prerequisite

-1. The connection string of Azure storage account, which is the account storing images, has to be set to environment variable `STORAGE_CONNECTION_STRING`, before running below commands.
-If you've run `provision.sh` successfully, this variable is already set for you.
-The provisioning script also sets the enviroment variable `COMMON_GROUP`, which is the resource group that the app will be deployed to.

-2. The web app name is specified by configuration property `appName` in pom file.
-It has to be globally unique.
+To deploy this function app, below info should be provided.

+1. Resource group name.
+2. Function app name.
+3. Connection string of the image storage.

+The three strings are specified by environment variables `COMMON_GROUP`, `FUNCTION_APP` and `STORAGE_CONNECTION_STRING` respectively.

+If you've run `provision.sh` successfully, these three env variables are already set properly for you.
+No extra operation is needed.
+Or else, you need to manually set them before running below commands.

 ## Commands to run